 Post-traumatic stress disorder (PTSD) is an anxiety disorder commonly associated with military veterans returning from battle.
 But, any person who has experienced a traumatic event can suffer from PTSD.
+After enduring more than a year of a pandemic, nearly every American has encountered challenges if not profound trauma.

 The cause of post-traumatic stress